thomaspink/vscode-github-theme/README.md

 You can find this theme in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=thomaspink.theme-github).

 ## Info
 This theme has been optimized for JavaScript, TypeScript, CSS, SASS(SCSS), HTML and Shell.
-Other languages are not tested and may differ from the github code styles.
+Other languages are not tested and may differ from the GitHub code styles.
 Please file an issue or submit a PR in this case.

 To get the full GitHub experience set the following settings in VSCode:
 ```